remythemsen/hob-vim-theme/README.md

 3. Move hob.vim into your "colors" folder.

-4. Open up your VIM source file, (.vimrc) and set: colorscheme hob
+4. Open up your VIM source file, (.vimrc) and add to it in a new line: colorscheme hob

 5. Restart VIM or Reload source file.